Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: INTRODUCTION

-In the ideal case, a perfectly tuned undulator with an anti-symmetric magnet structure always has a first field integral equal to zero.
+In the ideal case, a perfectly tuned undulator with an antisymmetric magnet structure always has a first field integral equal to zero.
 But due to imperfections, magnetic field degradation caused by radiation damage \cite{ID_radiation2,ID_radiation} as well as concentration of ambient magnetic fields by undulator poles, field integral changes during gap movements can never be avoided for real-life devices.
-The traditional approach to compensate this effect is based on measurements of the response to gap movements on the machine orbit (performed only once during commissioning) to calculate look-up table for the undulator control system in order to power the compensation coils (illustrated in Fig. \ref{fig:coil_fig}) mounted symmetrically at each end of the insertion device according to the current gap value \cite{vagin}.
+The traditional approach to compensate this effect is based on measurements of the response to gap movements on the machine orbit (performed only once during commissioning) to calculate look-up tables \cite{Karabekyan}.
+At PETRA such tables were empirically determined by performing measurements (closing one ID at the time) during commissioning with the fast orbit feedback being disabled.
+From these data a look-up table for each undulator control system is calculated in order to power the compensation coils according to the current gap value.

 Measurements of the individual impact of the IDs gap variations on the closed orbit are shown in Fig.~\ref{fig:4pus}.
 Each plotted line represents the detected position at the corresponding BPM.

 The ability of neural networks to learn non-linear patterns \cite{CARPENTER}, approximating any complex function through an ensemble of latent variables, makes them ideal candidates to capture and model the effect of undulator movements on the circulating electron beam, which presents complex nonlinear behaviour.
 This contribution shows how the application of a model-independent neural network could allow for such closed orbit distortion corrections.